Learn more about sending emails on a shared IP.

 Yes, you can!
-ISP filters have started moving towards reviewing several other factors around sender reputation; for example, many ISPs now measure domain reputation, URL reputation and authenticated domain reputation (DKIM and SPF records on the domain).
+ISP filters have started reviewing several other factors around sender reputation; for example, many ISPs now measure domain reputation, URL reputation, and sender authentication through DKIM and SPF records.

 What is one of the most important aspects as a sender on a shared IP?

 List hygiene is extremely important on a shared IP.
 Every subscriber must have provided opt-in (double opt-in is best), unsubscribes/abuse complaints and hard bounces should be suppressed immediately, and absolutely no purchased, rented or borrowed lists.

 As an ESP, how does WordFly monitor shared IPs?

 All WordFly IPs are monitored by our deliverability team.
 We are the first to be alerted if there are any deliverability issues, such as a block on the IP address or ISP rejection.
 Our team investigates all issues immediately and follows up with the sender to resolve the issue as soon as possible.

 It's an investment worth considering for some senders.
 Learn more